rakibhossainraju/weather-app-row-dom-typescript/README.md

 - **API Management**: The `ApiManager` class handles API requests for both weather and country data, encapsulating the logic and providing a convenient interface.
 - **Interactive UI**: The `WeatherApp` class manages the interaction with the DOM, providing an intuitive interface for users to input city names and receive weather information.
 - **Suggestions**: The app suggests city names based on user input, enhancing the user experience.
+- **Code Formatting**: The project uses Prettier with customized rules for consistent code formatting, including extended line length for improved readability.

 ## Code Structure